ActianCorp/df-jsonpath/README.md

 # df-jsonpath-runner

-The JSONPath Runner is an Actian DataFlow operator for running the [JSONPath](https://github.com/jayway/JsonPath) expressions on JSON data in record flows.
+The JSONPath Runner is an Actian DataFlow operator for running JSONPath expressions on JSON data in record flows.
+This implementation uses the [Jayway JsonPath 2.0](https://github.com/jayway/JsonPath) engine.

 ## Configuration